Best Affordable Linen Sheets

 Parachute – Best separate Linen Sheets

 Parachute has beautiful luxury sheets and they have physical stores if you want to go in and feel the sheets before you buy.
-You can buy just the top sheet in linen, as I did, for $110.
+As of 2022 you can still buy just the top sheet in linen, as I did, for $120 (but it’s hidden).
+If you want just the top sheet it’s not listed under linen sheets, you have to follow this link OR search for top sheet.
 They come in white, linen (off-white), three different shades of grey, pink and charcoal.

 Amazon – Best Bargain Linen Sheets

 I decided to try linen sheets on Amazon to see how they compare to the ones I already own.
 I bought King Linens on Amazon.
-I bought a queen set for $79.99.
+I bought a queen set for a reasonable price (prices on Amazon change regularly).
 This set includes fitted sheet, flat sheet and two pillow cases.
 They aren’t 100 percent linen, they are 55% linen and 45% cotton.
 They come in white, linen (off-white) and grey.

 The sheets feel like linen and fitted sheet has a nice deep pocket.
 They have a very heavy, substantial feel.
 They are also organic.
 If you want the luxury of linen but you really don’t want to spend over $100, these sheets are a great buy.